sapegin/washingcode-book/manuscript/Naming_is_hard.md

 My rule of thumb: the shorter the scope of a variable, the shorter should be its name.

-I’m okay, and even prefer, very short variables for oneliners.
+I’m okay, and even prefer, very short variable names for one-liners.
 Consider these two examples:

 <!-- const TRANSITION = {'0xbada55': 0, '0xc0ffee': 1}, BREAKPOINT_MOBILE = 480, BREAKPOINT_TABLET = 768, BREAKPOINT_DESKTOP = 1024 -->